 The main theoretical approaches and methodology characterizing BraiNets are:

-- Computational neurophysiological and analysis of brain network data (MEG, intracranial EEG, LFP and fMRI)
+- Functional Connectivity analysis of brain networks (MEG, intracranial EEG, LFP)

 - Neural networks models and neurocomputational modeling